unmtransinfo/cookiecutter-hypermodern-python/CONTRIBUTING.rst

 Contributor Guide
 =================

-Thank you for your interest in improving the Hypermodern Python Cookiecutter.
+Thank you for your interest in improving the UNM Translational Informatics Python Cookiecutter.
 This project is open-source under the `MIT license`_ and welcomes contributions in the form of bug reports, feature requests, and pull requests.